 The Spectacle of Disintegration

-Some might think it a new low, when a candidate for high office starts talking on television about the size of his penis.
-As if the regular, non-penile spectacle within which we all live and breathe was somehow some lofty public sphere.
-But perhaps its more a question of the current stage of spectacular live exposing itself in its ruined perfection.
-The spectacle has a history.
+Turn to any screen and you can witness the current stage of spectacular life exposing itself in its ruined perfection.
+This spectacle has a history.
 Its current stage is what I have called, in a book of the same name, the spectacle of disintegration.
-I wrote it three years ago, but really to talk about some people who say it coming thirty years ago.
+I wrote it a few years ago, but really to talk about some people who say it coming thirty years ago.
+Perhaps understanding the historical freefall of the spectacle might explan more about what transpired between the sixites and our times than handwaving about ‘neoliberalism.’
 Here is how I explain what I think the spectacle of disintegration is and what it means.
-The book from which it forms the introduction is here.
-The spectacle of disintegration is this big — a totality, actually.

 When the storm hit the Hansa Carrier, twenty-one shipping containers fell from its decks into the Pacific Ocean, taking some 80,000 Nike sneakers with them.
 Seattle-based Oceanographer Curtis Ebbsmeyer used the serial numbers from the sneakers that washed up on the rain coast of North America to plot the widening gyre of ocean-going garbage that usually lies between California and Hawaii.
 Bigger than the state of Texas, it is called the North Pacific Subtropical Gyre, and sailors have known for a long time to steer clear of this area from the equator to 50 degrees north.